mattbullen/harvard-cscie15-p1/p2/README.md

 #### Description

 A single page app to generate XKCD-style high entropy passwords.
 Passwords may be customized by number of words (1 to 10), inclusion of numbers and/or special characters (1 to 10 each), and by word separator characters and letter case.
-Words are drawn randomly from either a pre-generated [word list](http://www.mieliestronk.com/corncob_lowercase.txt) or from a word list created by scraping an online collection of commonly-used (English words)[http://www.paulnoll.com].
+Words are drawn randomly from either a pre-generated [word list](http://www.mieliestronk.com/corncob_lowercase.txt) or from a word list created by scraping an online collection of commonly-used [English words](http://www.paulnoll.com).

 #### Outside Code